 Albert’s fees and additional features

-Albert’s premium service, Albert Genius, offers a bunch of added features, as well as guidance from financial experts.
+Albert Genius: Albert’s premium service, Albert Genius, offers numerous added features, as well as guidance from financial experts.
 Albert charges fees under a “pay what you think is fair” model, although there is a minimum of $4 per month.
-You get access to a micro-investing account (more below), plus these three account enhancements:
+You get access to a micro-investing account (more on that below), plus these three account enhancements:

 - Ask for advice: You can ask Genius for tailored advice on a number of financial topics, like credit card debt, student loans, travel rewards, insurance, savings and investing.